Pierre2103/moonshot-project/documents/FinalReport.md

 - To allow users to build a personal, visual library with no manual entry required.
 - To let users contribute new books if a title is not found in the system, using the book's barcode.

-An internal admin dashboard exists solely for monitoring technical processes (e.g., ingestion queues, background jobs).
+An internal admin dashboard exists solely for monitoring processes.
 It plays no role in managing content or user-facing features.

 # 2. Functional Specifications